 This was the start of what must have been a sad and trying six months for John Dougal and Isabella Johnston as, only three weeks later, on 28th December 1869, their (?) daughter Isabella died of Scarlet Fever, one day after her second birthday.
 (On her death certificate her father's name is given as John Dougal).

 Then three months later, on 10th April 1870, their newly born daughter, Helen, died only nineteen days after her birth on 22nd March in Dechmont.
 Finally John's mother, Helen Dougal, nee Young, died on 30 May 1870, in Dechmont aged 70 according to her death certificate.
 She was identified as the widow of James Dougal, an Inn Keeper, and the daughter of James Young, a Gardener, and Agnes Young, maiden surname Black, both listed as deceased.
 No record of the birth of a Helen Young to a James Young and Agnes Black in has been found.
-There is a record of the birth of a Helen Young to a James Black and Christian Ewing on 5 November and baptism on the 17th November 1799???
+(For further thoughts on the parentage of Helen Young - Click here.)
 The informant was James Dougal, residing at 3 Bowling Green Street, Leith.

 For the census of 3rd April 1871 John Dougal and Isabella Johnston were still residing in Dechmont, (close by the home of Isabella's parents, Robert Johnston and Isabella Thorburn), and were running a grocery business supplemented by John Dougal's labouring.

 1871 Census (3rd April) Livingston (669) Book 3.
 Page 6.

 Dechmont Village, near Livingston.